fathertime100/apollo-coin/README.md

 =============================================================================================
 ```

-CONGRATULATIONS, you've just completed the hardest part of setting up this masternode.

 6. Copy and paste this information somewhere safe.
 You will need this information for the steps below.

 ***